swsnr/rescue-image/README.md

 ## How?

-Make sure you have recent versions of `mkosi` and `system-ukify` installed.
+Make sure you have recent versions of `mkosi` and `systemd-ukify` installed.

 First, set a root password: